 The minor in computer science, consists of 22 credits of CS and 4 credits of CALC I, is designed to provide undergraduate students the fundamentals of computer science and programming, skills that can enhance most any career field.
-Any undergraduate student enrolled in a University of Colorado Denver degree program with a major other than computer science may earn a minor in computer science.
+Any undergraduate student enrolled in a University of Colorado Denver degree program with a major not in the CSE department may earn a minor in computer science.